tuck1s/sparkypmtatracking/cmd/wrapper/README.md

 ```

 Example setup that will:
-- Receive downstream client connections on localhost port 5587
+- Receive connections from downstream clients on port 5587 (IP version agnostic, i.e. incoming connections using IPv4 or IPv6 will be accepted, if your host supports it).
-- Forward emails to an upstream PowerMTA server on port 587
+- Forward emails to an upstream server on port 587
 - Offer its own TLS using the supplied certificates
 - Log activity to a file
 - All tracking options enabled.